 Natural sources of hydrocarbons: gas, oil, coke.
 Their use as fuel and in chemical synthesis.
 Natural sources of hydrocarbons: general characteristics and use A natural source of gasoline is

-The main natural sources of hydrocarbons are oil, gas, coal.
+The main natural sources of hydrocarbons are oil, gas, and coal.
 Most of the substances of organic chemistry are isolated from them.
-More about this class of organic substances are discussed below.
+More about this class organic matter we talk below.

 Composition of minerals

 Hydrocarbons are the most extensive class of organic substances.
 These include acyclic (linear) and cyclic classes of compounds.
-Allocate saturated (limit) and unsaturated (unsaturated) hydrocarbons.
+There are saturated (saturated) and unsaturated (unsaturated) hydrocarbons.

 • cycloalkanes- cyclic substances.